ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 First the Aggregator checks that the batch respects any "boundaries" determined by the query type.
 These are described in the subsections below.
-If the boundary check fails, then the Aggregator MUST abort with error "batchInvalid".
+If the boundary check fails, then the Aggregator MUST abort with an error of type "batchInvalid".

 Next, the Aggregator checks that batch contains a valid number of reports, as determined by the query type.
-If the size check fails, then the Aggregator MUST abort with error "invalidBatchSize".
+If the size check fails, then the Aggregator MUST abort with error of type "invalidBatchSize".

 Next, the Aggregator checks that the batch has not been aggregated too many times.
 This is determined by the maximum batch lifetime, `max_batch_lifetime`.
-Unless the query has been issued less than `max_batch_lifetime` times, the Aggregator MUST abort with error "batchLifetimeExceeded".
+Unless the query has been issued less than `max_batch_lifetime` times, the Aggregator MUST abort with error of type "batchLifetimeExceeded".

 Finally, the Aggregator checks that the batch does not contain a report that was included in any previous batch.
-If this batch overlap check fails, then the Aggregator MUST abort with error "batchOverlap".
+If this batch overlap check fails, then the Aggregator MUST abort with error of type "batchOverlap".
 For time-interval tasks, it is sufficient (but not necessary) to check that the batch interval does not overlap with the batch interval of any previous query.
-If this batch interval check fails, then the Aggregator MAY abort with error "batchOverlap".
+If this batch interval check fails, then the Aggregator MAY abort with error of type "batchOverlap".

 [[OPEN ISSUE: #195 tracks how we might relax this constraint to allow for more collect query flexibility.
 As of now, this is quite rigid and doesn't give the